forestdb/forestdb.org/models/functional-counterfactuals.md

 1. If Sally hadn't wanted her phone to charge, she wouldn't have plugged it in.
 2. --
-3. If wouldn't have caused her phone to charge, Sally wouldn't have plugged the phone in.
+3. If it wouldn't have caused her phone to charge, Sally wouldn't have plugged the phone in.
 4. If Sally hadn't thought it would charge her phone, she wouldn't have plugged her phone in.
-4. If it weren't the case that in general plugging phones in causes them to charge, Sally would not have plugged her phone in.
+5. If it weren't the case that in general plugging phones in causes them to charge, Sally would not have plugged her phone in.

 These also seem fine.